 - My Account

 *On this date in 1876, the Hamburg, Massacre occurred.
-This was a race riot between community's Black militia and Whites from the surrounding rural area of South Carolina during Reconstruction.
+This was a race riot between the community's Black militia and whites from the surrounding rural area of South Carolina during Reconstruction.

 The Bloody Shirt: Terror After Appomattox

 Black over White: Negro Political Leadership in South Carolina During Reconstruction

 State of Rebellion: Reconstruction in South Carolina